vega-star/godot-strata/README.md

   * Keybinding menu

 After completion, this repository will also bear a *__.pdf__* file where each detail, issue, and solution should be registered.
 After gathering more experience both in Godot and overall game design, it is __highly__ probable that I'll redo some aspects of the game in another project, but I'll also surely document the differences and explain the reason behind them.

+The first horizontal slice will already contain a playable game with raw assets and functioning code.
+It's expected that the code becomes more complex through time and refinement, so the first release will remain as the main branch of this repository.
+A secondary branch will be created to contain the complete game.